-(2) Completed applications for site evaluations must be submitted to the agent with all required exhibits and the applicable site evaluation fee in OAR 340-071-0140.
+(2) Completed applications for site evaluations must be submitted to the agent with all required exhibits and the applicable site evaluation fee in OAR 340-071-0140(2).

-(a) Unless other procedures are approved by the department for a contract county, applicants must provide at least two test pits, with dimensions and configuration as directed by the agent, located approximately 75 feet apart and within the area of the proposed system, including the repair/replacement area.
+(a) Unless other procedures are approved by DEQ for a contract county, applicants must provide at least two test pits, with dimensions and configuration as directed by the agent, located approximately 75 feet apart and within the area of the proposed system, including the repair/replacement area.

 (b) The fee paid for a site evaluation report covers as many site inspections within ninety days of the initial inspection as necessary to determine the suitability of a single lot or parcel for a single system.
 A site is considered to be suitable as soon as it is found to meet the criteria for any type of onsite system.